qml.spin.fermi_hubbard¶

 neighbour_order

-or a square matrix of size(num_spins, num_spins)
+or a square matrix of shape(num_spins, num_spins)

 , wherenum_spins